-CERAMICS and SCULPTURE 9 - 12 (MVA--09CR1, MVAC-10, MVAC-11)

-Open to students in Grades 9 - 12
+CERAMICS and SCULPTURE 9 - 12 (MVA--09CR1, MVAC-10, MVAC-11, MVAC-12) Open to students in Grades 9 - 12

-This course will provide an opportunity for students to explore the extensive and magical qualities of clay and sculpture.
-Students will develop strong hand-building skills (pinch pot, coils, slabs etc.) as well as begin to develop throwing skills on the potter's wheel.
-Surface treatment techniques such as glazing and staining will be taught and developed.
-This course will challenge students to dream, design and CREATE!
+This course will provide an opportunity for students to develop strong hand-building skills (pinch pot, coils, slabs) as well as begin to explore throwing skills on the potter's wheel.
+Surface treatment techniques such as glazing will be taught.
+New projects each year allow student to take this course multiple years.
+Advanced students can develop independent and self-directed projects.